nathanaelbosch/ProbNumDiffEq.jl/paper/paper.md

 ProbNumDiffEq.jl implements probabilistic numerical methods as performant, documented, and easy-to-use ODE solvers inside the well-established DifferentialEquations.jl ecosystem [@rackauckas2017differentialequations].
 Thereby, the package benefits from the extensive testing, documentation, performance optimization, and functionality that DifferentialEquations.jl provides.
-Users can easily find help and examples regarding many features that are not particular to ProbNumDiffEq.jl in the DifferentialEquations.jl documentation, and we provide probabilistic numerics-specific examples and tutorials in the ProbNumDiffEq.jl documentation.
+Users can easily find help and examples regarding many features that are not particular to ProbNumDiffEq.jl in the DifferentialEquations.jl documentation, and we provide additional examples and tutorials specific to the probabilistic solvers in the ProbNumDiffEq.jl documentation.
-We believe that this deep integration within DifferentialEquations.jl can be a key feature to attract users to probabilistic numerics by enabling users to use probabilistic ODE solvers as drop-in replacements for traditional ODE solvers.
+We believe that this deep integration within DifferentialEquations.jl is a key feature to attract users to probabilistic numerics by enabling the use of probabilistic ODE solvers as drop-in replacements for traditional ODE solvers.

 On the other hand, ProbNumDiffEq.jl also aims to accelerate the development of new probabilistic numerical ODE solvers by providing a solid foundation to both build on and compare against.
 Several publications have been developed with ProbNumDiffEq.jl, including contributions on